Veterans Support: Pro-Veteran Rhetoric During Shutdown That Delayed Military Pay

 September 2025: Initial Funding Vote

-• Result: Shutdown began when deadline passed
+- Result: Shutdown began when the deadline passed with no bicameral agreement

 During Shutdown: Veterans Day Appearances